All the best Labor Day sales to shop this weekend | CNN Underscored

 - Simmons: The mattress and accessories brand is offering 10% off sitewide for Labor Day.

-- Smoko: Save on adorable T-shirts, home and office accessories and more with 25% off sale on selected items.
+- Smoko: Save on adorable T-shirts, home and office accessories and more with 25% off selected items.

 - Society6: Take 40% off art prints, framed art prints, tapestries, posters, canvas prints, framed mini art prints, mini art prints, metal prints, wood wall art, wall hangings and yoga mats.